edgexfoundry/edgex-docs/docs_src/examples/Ch-ExamplesAddingSNMPDevice.md

 -   Click on the Import button
 -   Add the file to the import dialog box - the application will take a about 30 seconds to digest the file you added.
+-   A `baseURL` environment variable will need to be setup in Postman to execute the APIs.
+Set this to your EdgeX instance host and port(example:  `http://localhost:48081`)
 -   If a list of API commands do not show up on the left hand side of the application then click on the "Collections" tab to the right of the "History" tab.